F-singularities via alterations: Introduction

 Finally, let us remark that many of the results contained herein can be extended to excellent (but not necessarily $F$-finite) \emph{local} rings with dualizing complexes; in fact, this is the setting of C. Huneke and G. Lyubeznik in \cite{HunekeLyubeznikAbsoluteIntegralClosure}.
 However, moving beyond the local case is then difficult essentially because we do not know the existence of test elements.
 For this reason, and also because our inspiration comes largely from (projective) geometry, we restrict ourselves to the $F$-finite setting throughout (note that any scheme of finite type over a perfect field is automatically $F$-finite).

 6pt {\it Acknowledgements:} The authors would like to thank Bhargav Bhatt, Christopher Hacon, Mircea Musta{\c{t}}{\u{a}} and Karen Smith for valuable conversations.
-The authors would also like to thank the referee for some very useful comments.
+The authors would also like to thank all the referees for many very useful comments.
 Finally, the authors worked on this paper while visiting the Johannes Gutenberg-Universit\"at Mainz during the summers of 2010 and 2011.
 These visits were funded by the SFB/TRR45 \emph{Periods, moduli, and the arithmetic of algebraic varieties}.